July 17, 2024

 That pounding opening jazz score by Jaime Medoza-Nave will remind those familiar with the then-current television series, Checkmate, and its cool theme written two years earlier by Johnny (John) Williams.
 The graphic title sequence is an obvious knock-off of the genius work of Saul Bass, then breaking new ground with film title graphics.
 These assumed “inspirations” end up being the only classy elements of the film.
 An independent production, its lack of creativity is a good example of a wasted low budget.
 The film had no chance of being successful.

-This is not a foreign film but the post-production vocal recording was no doubt necessary for this inexperienced cast.
+This is not a foreign film but some post-production vocal recording was no doubt necessary for this inexperienced cast.
 Actors who indicate their apparent limited experience in community theater.
 The film’s star, Mr. Ed Dugan (top), saved his best performance for his final film.
 This was also his first film.
 There are moments when one more retake might have helped his delivery.

 Driving home one night in his Triumph TR3, Dugan comes to the aid of a badly injured motorist (assumed dead by the Indian).
 The head laceration of the injured man is well done.
 Hats off to the makeup department.
 At gunpoint, however, the thug forces Dugan to take him to the syndicate's doctor, working out of his white, plywood-paneled basement.
 Looks sterile enough.
 Recognizing the man, the doctor knows the Indian’s contract was unsuccessful.
 As the injured driver collapses, Dugan grabs the gun but it accidentally expels a bullet into the thug.
 The syndicate attempts to frame Dugan as the title character.
 A crooked police chief grills him under a single 65-watt bulb.